How to Write a Resignation Letter for A Job: Ultimate Guide

 If you are offered a job that you really want and is really great, but you are also faced with the fact that you will only be working a few years for that particular company, then it’s time to think about officially resigning from the job.

-See also: How to Request a Meeting with Your Boss Sample Emails
+See also: How to Write Meeting Request Emails to Supervisor + Samples

 A resignation letter is always better than a termination letter, because it lets the person who hired you know why you are leaving.
 It’s also a much better way to end a job than an “I’ll call you when I’ve got something better to do” or “see you at the office” goodbye.